Liberty High School Program of Studies

 Summer School Programs

-Students have the opportunity to attend the Liberty Summer School Program to make up failed courses and earn credit for these courses, provided they have achieved at least a 60 overall average during the regular school year and they have a maximum of 18 unexcused absences.
+Students have the opportunity to attend the Liberty Summer School Program (when offered) to make up failed courses and earn credit for these courses, provided they have achieved at least a 60 overall average during the regular school year and they have a maximum of 18 unexcused absences.
+Other school summer programs are available through different schools (SC BOCES, etc), which may have a cost and different criteria.
 Students may also earn credit for accelerated courses by attending summer schools offering accelerated courses in nearby communities.
-Students should finalize summer school plans with school counselors before enrollment in summer school.
+Students should finalize summer school plans with school counselors before enrollment in any summer school program.

 Early Graduation